Coursera (COUR) Share-based Compensation (2020 - 2025)

 Coursera (COUR) has disclosed Share-based Compensation for 6 consecutive years, with $24.1 million as the latest value for Q4 2025.

-- Share-based Compensation was $24.1 million for Q4 2025 at Coursera, up from $23.0 million in the prior quarter.
+- Share-based Compensation for Q4 2025 was $24.1 million at Coursera, up from $23.0 million in the prior quarter.

-- Coursera's Share-based Compensation stood at $79.9 million in 2021, then crashed by 56.28% to $34.9 million in 2022, then fell by 20.71% to $27.7 million in 2023, then decreased by 9.74% to $25.0 million in 2024, then fell by 3.6% to $24.1 million in 2025.
+- Over 5 years, Share-based Compensation stood at $23.3 million in 2021, then soared by 49.82% to $34.9 million in 2022, then dropped by 20.71% to $27.7 million in 2023, then fell by 9.74% to $25.0 million in 2024, then dropped by 3.6% to $24.1 million in 2025.